 Also, the list is in no particular order of ranking.

 DuckDuckGo is one of the most successful privacy-oriented search engines as an alternative to Google.
 The user experience offered by DuckDuckGo is commendable.

 DuckDuckGo, unlike Google, uses the traditional method of sponsored ads and affiliate commissions to monetize the platform.
 The ads are privacy-friendly and are often relevant, which is a minimal experience.

 Of course, DuckDuckGo’s search algorithm has improved over the years (even if it has no idea who you are!).

-The quality of search result is on point, for what I tested.
+The quality of the search results is on point for what I tested.

 It lets you select a country to get the most relevant result you may be looking for.
 But, it might be disappointing for your local searches (based on your region/country).

 Also, when you type in a question or search for a fix, it might present you with an instant answer (fetched from the source), which works well.